zenml-io/zenml/examples/quickstart/README.md

 ## :earth_americas: Overview

 This quickstart aims to give you a small illustration of what ZenML can do.
 To do so, we will:
-- Train a model on the Digits dataset, evaluate it, deploy it, and embed it in an inference pipeline,
+- Train a model on the MNIST digits dataset, evaluate it, deploy it, and embed it in an inference pipeline
-- Automatically version, track, and cache data, models, and other artifacts,
+- Automatically version, track, and cache data, models, and other artifacts
-- Track model hyperparameters and metrics in an experiment tracking tool,
+- Track model hyperparameters and metrics in an experiment tracking tool
-- Measure and visualize train-test skew, training-serving skew, and data drift.
+- Measure and visualize train-test skew, training-serving skew, and data drift

-**New to MLOps?** Then you might want to start with our [**ZenBytes**](https://github.com/zenml-io/zenbytes) lesson series instead, where we cover each MLOps concept in much more detail.
-This quickstart assumes you are already familiar with basic MLOps issues and just want to learn how to approach them with ZenML.
+**New to MLOps?** You might want to start with our [**ZenBytes**](https://github.com/zenml-io/zenbytes) lesson series instead where we cover each MLOps concept in much more detail.
+This series assumes you are already familiar with basic MLOps issues and just want to learn how to approach them with ZenML.

 ## :computer: Run Locally